melody-sylvestre/mars-rovers/README.md

 * **Some instructions could not be executed because some rovers would have collided.**

-  The rover that would have collided stays at its initial position.
+  The rovers that would collide stay at their initial positions.
 The other rovers move normally.

   Input
   ```